ese-detkin-lab/ese5190-2022-lab2-into-the-void-star/README.md

 For this part, you need to install gVIM(outside the terminal window) as a power for text editor which can help you edit files from the terminal.
 Or, you can use the built-in Vim by input command "vimtutor".

 ## Serial Console
+For this part, you need to download PuTTY of latest 64 bits version.